-Do you know who your Brand Soulmate is?
+Do you know who your Brand Companion is?
 Do you know how create marketing messages that speak directly to them?
-Download your free copy of this Brand Soulmate eBook to learn how to identify, and write for, your ideal customer.
+Download your free copy of this Brand Companion eBook to learn how to identify, and write for, your ideal customer.

 Show them what their life will look like after purchase.

 Lastly, your wellness marketing strategy should be all about the incredible outcome you can help patients achieve.
 The work you do is transformative - unfortunately we often find that you aren’t successfully sharing these powerful outcomes in your marketing and on your website.

 Tell your customers the story of what will happen when they use your product and how their life will be afterwards.
 Prove to your customers that their lives will be better/happier/healthier when they use your wellness product by sharing with them real results from real customers of yours.

 Or, if you’ve personally used your products or services and experienced real results, share your own story.
 Or maybe you actually started your business because you yourself suffered from the exact challenges or conditions your customers are finding themselves in.